 Pittsburgh Steelers 9.5 Wins

-As with any NFL futures bet, when to make over-under season win total wager depends largely on your tolerance for risk.
-Bets very soon after the Super Bowl and before teams make coaching changes and free agency likely generates better odds, but the data informing those decisions is often incomplete or downright misleading.
+Unlike a straight game over-under wager, where the specific teams and their strengths and weaknesses help inform the likely outcome, betting on a season total of wins requires a bit more research.
+As with any NFL futures bet, when to make an over-under season win total wager depends largely on your tolerance for risk.
+Bets made very soon after the Super Bowl, and before teams make coaching changes and free agency, will likely generate better odds.
+However the data informing those decisions is often incomplete or downright misleading.

-The most informed NFL futures betting decisions will come in August, when teams have played preseason games and their strengths and weaknesses are defined.
-Any major injuries that occur in the preseason will be baked into any line movement by the sportsbooks, but can also save the bettor from a potential disaster by betting the over on a team that loses its best player before the season starts.
+The later into the offseason, the more likely the NFL betting lines will reflect the actual strengths and weaknesses of each team.
+A team listed at -170 to win five games in March might be +110 for that same win total a few months later.
+The most informed NFL futures betting decisions tend to be in August, when teams have played preseason games and their strengths and weaknesses are defined.
+Any major injuries that occur in the preseason will be baked into line movements by the sportsbooks, which can also save bettors from wagering the over on a team that loses its best player before the season starts.